Eureka, Montana – Gateway to the North

 -

-Rendezvous Days: Held the last weekend in April, boasts events that include black powder shoot, parade, Village Vendors, mud bogs, music and much more!
+Rendezvous Days: Held the last weekend in April, boasts events that include the parade, black powder shoot, Village Vendors and food trucks, mud bogs, petting zoo, music and much more!
+Thousands of people converge on the town to partake in the historical celebration of the end of winter and new beginnings as the season changes.

 -

-Eureka Farmers' Market: This weekly market offers fresh produce, baked goods, and crafts from local vendors from June to September.
+Eureka Farmers' Market: This weekly market offers fresh produce, baked goods, and crafts from local vendors from June through September.
+With over 40 vendors, it provides opportunity to shop the many Montana made or grown products.

 -